 If you’re recently diagnosed with pleural mesothelioma, you should look into finding a doctor who will utilize a multimodal treatment plan.
 The top oncologists consider all types of treatment and will combine different forms of care to maximize your chances of survival.

 We at Mesothelioma Guide can help you find a trustworthy and esteemed mesothelioma specialist.
-Please email our patient advocate and registered nurse, Jenna Campagna, at email@example.com for more information about pleural mesothelioma treatment.
+Please email our patient advocate and registered nurse, Karen Ritter, at firstname.lastname@example.org for more information about pleural mesothelioma treatment.

 How Do You Treat Pleural Mesothelioma?